santiagogonzalez-dev/right-corner-diagnostics.nvim/README.md

 # right-corner-diagnostics.nvim

-This plugins is a [fork](https://github.com/Mofiqul/trld.nvim) that aims to be a little bit simpler for the user and for whoever that wants to .
+This plugins is a [fork](https://github.com/Mofiqul/trld.nvim) that aims to be a little bit simpler for the user and to add necessary options like the possibility of hiding marks in insert mode.

 ## What does it do?
 There's various ways of viewing diagnostics in Neovim, but I really liked this